MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/compute/using-externally-hosted-games-servers-with-playfab.md

 ### Setting up External Hosting

-Once you’ve made the decision to use externally hosted servers, the setup is easy:
+Once you’ve made the decision to use **Externally Hosted Servers**, the setup is easy:

 - Select **Settings** from the left menu.
 - Select the **API Features** tab of the **PlayFab Game Manager**.